 4. May Help Treat Eye Infections

 Rose water may help treat conditions affecting the eyes.
-In studies, a herbal eye drop treatment containing rose water as one of the primary ingredients helped cure eye infections, including conjunctivitis and dry eye syndrome (1).
+In studies, a herbal eye drop treatment containing rose water as one of the primary ingredients helped cure eye infections, including conjunctivitis and dry eye syndromei XA condition that occurs when the tears cannot provide enough lubrication to the eyes, resulting in irritation and blurry vision.
+(1).

-Rose water has analgesic and antiseptic properties that may help treat ocular diseases (6).
+Rose water has analgesic and antiseptic properties that may help treat ocular diseasesi XDiseases related to the eye, like cataracts, color blindness, age-related macular degeneration, and crossed eyes.
+(6).

 5. May Help Heal Wounds